Great Neck (village), New York: Rail

 No rail lines run through the Village of Great Neck.
 The nearest Long Island Rail Road station to the village is Great Neck on the Port Washington Branch.

 Bus

 The Village of Great Neck is served by the n57 and n58 bus routes, which are operated by Nassau Inter-County Express.

 Utilities

 Natural gas

 National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in the Village of Great Neck.

 Power

 PSEG Long Island provides power to all homes and businesses within the Village of Great Neck.

 Sewage

 The Village of Great Neck is connected to (and is thus served by) the Great Neck Water Pollution Control District's sanitary sewer network.

 Water

 The Village of Great Neck is located within the boundaries of the Water Authority of Great Neck North, which provides the entirety of the village with water.

-Sister city
+Sister cities

 The Village of Great Neck is twinned with the following cities: